devicehive/devicehive-admin-panel/README.md

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Running `npm run build-dev` will build the project for the dev environment.

 ## Running unit tests